 There is a lot to choose from in this incredible country, but you won’t want to miss these 9 best places to visit in Georgia Europe.

 And if you are headed to the country of Georgia, be sure to check out my Georgia Travel Guide for more details on the best places to visit in Georgia, things to do do in the country, sample Georgia itineraries, and more!
 You also might like this list of 10 Amazing Things to do in Georgia Europe.

-[affiliate disclosure: links on this page may provide a small commission to help support this site at no cost to you]
+[disclosure: This list of the best cities in Georgia (country) was updated in November, 2018.
+Links on this page may provide a small commission to support this site at no cost to you]

 In summer, Russian, Georgian, and international visitors descend on the city, with its beaches crowded by day and its nightclubs throbbing through the night.
 Batumi is definitely one of the best cities to visit in Georgia.

 Mestia is the main town in the mountainous region of Svaneti.
 Svaneti isn’t easy to get to (unless you can snag one of the few flights from Tbilisi to Mestia), but it’s well worth a visit to this stunning but isolated mountain region.
 There you’ll find a unique but fierce culture that has managed to ward off invaders ranging from the Mongols to the Persians to the Ottomans.

 With the government of Georgia heavily promoting tourism to Svaneti, Mestia is quickly taking off as a tourist destination.
 But, while the town now offers higher-end hotels and a airport terminal that looks like it’s from the future, it still retains its centuries-old charm.

 While I always encourage people to make their own travel path, and don’t believe in such things as “must see” places,” the Svaneti region of Georgia is as close as it comes to a must see in Georgia.

 Svaneti is so incredible – it’s my favorite place in my favorite country in the world – that it warrants two entries on this list.